-- (A) To attract a variety of labor-intensive light industrial uses. - (B) To apply site development standards which will result in an attractive, conventional light industrial environment. - (C) To create a distinct light industrial character, setting it apart from both the more intense Industrial Zones and the high-traffic-generating Commercial Zones; and - (D) To provide for a land use mix which is designed to sustain a light industrial character.
+- (A) To attract a variety of labor-intensive light industrial uses. - (B) To apply site development standards which will result in an attractive, conventional light industrial environment. - (C) To create a distinct light industrial character, setting it apart from both the more intense Industrial Zones and the high-traffic-generating Commercial Zones; and

+(D) To provide for a land use mix which is designed to sustain a light industrial character.

-Staff find the District Council's decision to zone the property I-1 either reflects that events have occurred to render the relevant recommendations within the master plan no longer appropriate, or is evidence that District Council has not imposed the recommended zoning.
-As a result, conformance to the master plan land use patterns is not required.
-Staff also find the proposed distribution warehouse will contribute to the overall existing mix of uses within the area surrounding the subject property, including the surrounding commercial uses that front Livingston Road, as well as the industrial uses located south of the property.
+The District Council's decision to zone the property I-1, and now IE under the current Zoning Ordinance, either reflects that events have occurred to render the relevant recommendations within the master plan no longer appropriate or is evidence that District Council has not imposed the recommended zoning.
+In either case, conformance to the master plan land use patterns is not required.
+The proposed distribution warehouse will, however, contribute to the overall existing mix of uses within the area surrounding the subject property, including the surrounding commercial uses that front Livingston Road, as well as the industrial uses located south of the property.
 No development is proposed in the portion of the property which is designated in the master plan for M-NCPPC parkland land use.

-Notwithstanding the I-1 zoning and the designation of the subject property in the Established Communities Growth Policy Area, the following provisions of the master plan are found applicable to the development of the subject property and the PPS shall conform to the following master plan policies and strategies:
+Notwithstanding the I-1 zoning and the designation of the subject property in the Established Communities Growth Policy Area, the following provisions of the master plan are found applicable to the development of the subject property, and the PPS conforms to the following master plan policies and strategies: